Design Principles for Sequence Models via Coefficient Dynamics: Design Principles for Sequence Models

-\begin{lemma} Consider a fixed index $j$ and let $s_i \coloneqq q_i^\top h_{i,j}$, $\alpha_i = \phi(s_i)$ in \eqref{eqn:dynamics}.
-Let $\phi:\mathbb{R}\to[0,\infty)$ be nondecreasing and unbounded, and let $g:[0,\infty)\to(0,\infty)$ be an increasing and unbounded comparison function, such that $L \coloneqq \limsup_{i\to\infty}\frac{\phi(s_i)}{g(s_i)} < \infty$.
-If $\eta_i$ is chosen such that $\liminf_{i\to\infty}\frac{\eta_i}{g(s_i)} \coloneqq m > 0$, then the normalized coefficients are bounded: $\limsup_{i\to\infty}\frac{\alpha_i}{\eta_i} \leq \frac{L}{m}$. \end{lemma} \begin{proof} The formal proof is provided in Appendix~\ref{app:lemma_proofs}. \end{proof} As an example, consider the mLSTM architecture \citep{xlstm}, which allows unstable evolution matrices $A_t$ with eigenvalues outside the unit circle and an identity readout map.
+As an example, consider the mLSTM architecture \citep{xlstm}, which allows unstable evolution matrices $A_t$ with eigenvalues outside the unit circle and an identity readout map.
 To fulfill Principle \ref{pple:stability}, the normalization factors $\eta_i$ need to be designed such that they grow linearly (or superlinearly) with the state $h_{i,j}$.
 The model does this by relying on a separate normalization state that uses the same dynamics as the state (see Table~\ref{tab:architecture_parameters}).
 An alternative option to design the normalization factors, is to choose $\eta_i$ as a function of the coefficients $\alpha_{i,j}$, i.e., $\eta_i = f(\alpha_{i,j})$.
 In this case, only linear (or superlinear) growth of $f$ is required to fulfill Principle \ref{pple:stability} (see Remark~\ref{remark:eta-function}).
 A simple choice of a superlinear $f$ is used in softmax attention, and is discussed in the following corollary. \begin{cor} Choosing $\eta_i = \sum_{j=1}^{i} \alpha_{i,j}$ in \eqref{eqn:lin-comb} constrains the normalized coefficients to $ \tilde{\alpha}_{i,j} = \nicefrac{\alpha_{i,j}}{\eta_i} \in [0,1]$ and imposes $\sum_{j=1}^{i} \tilde{\alpha}_{i,j} = 1$. \end{cor} Corollary~\ref{cor:coefficient_restriction} additionally imposes a constraint on the linear combination in \eqref{eqn:lin-comb}, which restricts the outputs $y_i$ to lie in a well-defined geometric space spanned by the value vectors.
 This fact and its implications are further discussed in Appendix~\ref{app:linear-comb}.